cdfoundation/sig-interoperability/docs/vocabulary.md

 * Other Results and Side Effects: N/A

 #### Sign
 * Semantics: Use a cryptographic method to authenticate the software.
+The signature may also include information about the source of the software, how or where it was built, and what level of approval it has received (staging, production, etc.).
 * Aliases: N/A
 * Inputs: Packaged Artifacts
 * Outputs: Signed Artifacts, Signing Record(s)